Ex-Playboy Centerfold Who Jumped From Building with Son Was 'Sweet Person', Former Attorney Says

 - Want to keep up on the latest from PEOPLE?
 Sign up for our daily newsletter to get our best stories of the day delivered straight to your inbox.

-Felder says Adams and Nicolai were engaged in a “tough” custody battle, and Adams wanted to take the boy on a summer vacation to Spain where they would spend time with her new boyfriend.
+Felder says Adams and Nicolai were engaged in a “tough” custody battle, and Adams wanted to take the boy on a summer vacation to Europe where they would spend time with her new boyfriend.
 He adds that a judge recently told her she could not take the boy out of the country until she appeared in a hearing to do so.

 However, he says, this “mild” incident would not have caused Adams to commit such an act.